pg-format/pgraphs/README.md

-  pg      from/to PG format (default input) json    from/to PG-JSON jsonl   from/to PG-JSONL (default output) dot     from/to GraphViz dot tgf     from/to Trivial Graph Format neo4j   from Neo4J server (via Cypher query) cypher  to Cypher statements xml     to GraphML yarspg  to YARS-PG 5.0.0 without data types yarspg3 to YARS-PG 3.0.0 with optional labels
+  pg      from/to PG format (default input) json    from/to PG-JSON jsonl   from/to PG-JSONL (default output) cypher  from/to Cypher CREATE statements dot     from/to GraphViz DOT tgf     from/to Trivial Graph Format neo4j   from Neo4J server (via Cypher query) xml     to GraphML yarspg  to YARS-PG 5.0.0 without data types yarspg3 to YARS-PG 3.0.0 with optional labels